pt-yash-pandey/solar-irradiance-forecasting/README.md

    jupyter notebook
    ```

-4. Open the `solar_irradiance_analysis.ipynb` notebook and execute the cells sequentially to analyze the data.
+4. Open the `Solar_Irradiance_Forecasting_kunal_yash.ipynb` notebook and execute the cells sequentially to analyze the data.

 ## Analysis